-Sustrans Limited Plots 1/5 and 1/5a A licence for survey works has been agreed and granted by Sustrans to the Council.
-Sustrans has appointed an agent and the Council is continuing to seek to negotiate the acquisition of the permanent land take required for the Scheme.
+Sustrans Limited Plots 1/5 and 1/5a A licence for survey works has been agreed.
+Sustrans has appointed an agent to negotiate an acquisition of the permanent land take required and negotiations are ongoing.
 The Cuckmere Inn Mitchells and Butlers Retail Limited Plots 1/6, 1/6a, 1/6b, 1/6c and 1/6d The owner has appointed an agent to act on their behalf.
 Discussions to date have focused on agreeing a licence for survey works, and understanding day to day operational requirements of the business such as deliveries and waste disposal in order to mitigate impact of the construction works on the business.
-Following further and more detailed construction planning work, the Council's project team has been able to confirm that access will remain available to the Cuckmere Inn during the period of construction and that the amount of both temporary and permanent land take will be reduced.
-Now that the permanent land take requirements have been confirmed negotiations to acquire the necessary land and mitigate impact of construction works continue.
-South Downs National Park Authority Plots 1/8, 1/8a, 1/8b and 1/8c The Council has agreed the terms of an initial licence for survey works which has since been granted.
-In addition, an agreement has been reached with SDNPA by which the necessary construction access will be granted to the Council to deliver the Scheme subject to certain conditions being fulfilled.
-The Council is in discussions regarding the removal, or relaxation, of those conditions and is optimistic that final terms will be agreed in the near future.
-Dymock Farm Plots 1/2 The landowner has agreed in principle to the provision of the site compound on their land and details such as location and commercial terms are being discussed.
-The negotiations will continue.
-As part of the discussions between the Council and the Landowner, it has been agreed that a separate area of land may be acquired from them.
-The position will be updated in due course but matters are agreed in principle and the SNDPA as local planning authority have responded positively.
+Negotiations will continue.
+South Downs National Park Authority Plots 1/8, 1/8a, 1/8b and 1/8c The Council has agreed the terms of a licence for survey works and construction access subject to certain conditions being fulfilled and is optimistic that those conditions will be satisfied and the licence granted in the near future.
+Dymock Farm Plots 1/2 Heads of Terms have been agreed for a licence for the construction compound required.
+The Council's legal team are engaging with the administrators of the estate of the registered landowner to finalise the agreement.